mlkr-rbi/dAD/README.md

 ```

 ## 3. Training
-Train XGBoost model on the training set; train an additional model in 10x10-fold CV mode to compute nonconformity scores of all traning samples.
+Train XGBoost model on the training set; train an additional model in 10x10-fold CV mode to compute nonconformity scores of all training samples.

 ```
 python train_xgb.py